hawkz/stephenhawkes/_posts/2020-03-16-feel_the_burn(out).md

 3. ***The pressure spills across at work***.
 Often the guilt for any home-life impact or the feeling of not being able to resolve the work pressure builds and then manifests in my work.
 I might be tetchy or find niggles that I can usually brush off becoming more problematic in my mind.
 I find I have to apologise for being grouchy.
 Because part of work is about being professional (professional literally means 'behaviour for money') when this slips I know something needs attention.

 The interesting thing for me is that not having gone to a place of breakdown or collapse with burnout where things become clinical it's hard to really understand the dynamic in full, or what the limits are.
 However, depending on the trigger I might  have any combination of the above.
 I know I might be able to handle one or two for a period of time.
 Like pillar one before a big event, or pillar two before a big deadline.
 But I'm really aware that if I feel all three I'm on track to something bad, and need action.
+Healthy people know when they are about to burnout, but I can imagine that some people run on 99.999% for so long they dull that feedback.
+If you are bursting for a wee and ignore the impulse it goes away, but it isn't good for you!
+Same applies with stress.
 I've no idea how it might feel for you, but this is how I understand it.
+Dulling the feedback by building pillars of burnout.

 ## So what do I do to avoid burnout?